woocommerce/qit-documentation/docs/README.md

 ## Who is this toolkit for?

-This toolkit is for WooCommerce extension developers that have, or plan to, release extensions in the [WooCommerce Extension Store](https://woocommerce.com/products/).
+This toolkit is for WooCommerce extension developers that have, or plan to, release extensions in the [Woo Marketplace](https://woocommerce.com/products/).
 If you have an extension already published, you can start leveraging these tools right away!

 ## What tools are included?